 Throughout its life as a prison, Lancaster Castle has often been viewed as an extremely well-run and humane establishment.
 Life, harsh as it undoubtedly was for inmates, was often made bearable by the enlightened thinking of the various Governors of the prison.
 Lancaster Castle was one of the first gaols in England to segregate its inmates by age and gender.

-Guided tours of the Castle include visits to its early stone dungeons, Pentonville-style male penitentiary, dedicated debtors’ prison area and female penitentiary based on Bentham’s famous panopticon design.
+Guided tours of the Castle include visits to its 18th century cells, Pentonville-style male penitentiary, dedicated debtors’ prison area and female penitentiary based on Bentham’s famous panopticon design.

 Children in Prison

-Before the introduction of the Borstal System, children were regularly imprisoned along with adult offenders.
+Before the introduction of the Borstal System, children were regularly imprisoned alongside adult offenders.

 An example of a typical case would be that of two boys aged 11 and 13 who in 1899 were convicted of causing wilful damage to a door by throwing mortar at it.
 They were sentenced to five days’ hard labour or a fine of 7s 6d.
 The high level of poverty prevalent at the time often meant that hard labour was the only option available – even to children.